Unity-Technologies/com.unity.probuilder/docs/docs/troubleshooting/faq.md

 	![dlls](dlls.png)

-1. With both `ProBuilderCore-Unity5` and `ProBuilderMeshOps-Unity5` selected, in the Inspector window uncheck "Any Platform."
+1. With both `ProBuilderCore-Unity5` and `ProBuilderMeshOps-Unity5` selected, in the Inspector window un-check "Any Platform."
 Then toggle both "Editor" and "Standalone."

 	![build target](build_target.png)